-If a Commission Member decides they no longer wish to be on a Commission, they may choose to vacate their position.
+If a commission member decides they no longer wish to be on a commission, they may choose to vacate their position.
 The Commission's Chairperson and two members of the Executive Board will select a replacement, as detailed above.

-If a Commission Chairperson decides they no longer wish to lead a Commission, they may choose to vacate their position.
-If they wish to remain on the Commission as a Member, they may do so, provided the total number of Members, including a new Commission Chairperson, remains between two and five.
-In either case, the Executive Board will choose a new Commission Chairperson, as detailed above.
+If a Commission Chairperson decides they no longer wish to lead a commission, they may choose to vacate their position.
+If they wish to remain on the commission as a Member, they may do so..
+In either case, the Executive Board will choose a new Commission Chairperson.

+as detailed above.
 For Standing Commissions, this will require a majority Executive Board vote.